Lyja: Fictional character biography

-The Skrull Empire—longtime enemies of the Fantastic Four—embarked on a plan to infiltrate the team by impersonating Alicia Masters—blind sculptor and love interest of Benjamin Grimm (the Thing).
-The author of the plan, Paibok the Power Skrull, selected the warrior Lyja to be the spy and espionage agent—possibly as retribution because they had once had a failed affair.
+The Skrull Empire—longtime enemies of the Fantastic Four—embarked on a plan to infiltrate the team by impersonating Alicia Masters.
+The author of the plan, Paibok, selected the warrior Lyja to be the spy and espionage agent—possibly as retribution because they had once had a failed affair.
 Nevertheless, Lyja trained extensively to pull off the disguise, even using contact lenses to make herself blind in human form to learn how to navigate the world as Alicia did.

 Soon after Lyja's arrival on Earth, a near-omnipotent being known as the Beyonder kidnapped numerous super-powered beings (including three members of the Fantastic Four), transporting them to a makeshift Battleworld, where they participated in a series of "Secret Wars" between the so-called forces of good and evil.
 Lyja took the opportunity of their distraction to replace Alicia, greeting the Fantastic Four on their return to Earth from Battleworld.
 The Skrull plan almost hit a snag when Lyja discovered that the Thing opted to remain on Battleworld at the end of the war, instead of returning home to Earth.
 Lyja instead seduced Johnny Storm, the Human Torch.
 When the Thing learned that Johnny and "Alicia" were lovers, they became estranged.
 Lyja fell in love with Johnny and eventually they were married under the false pretense of her as Alicia Masters.

-Eventually Alicia's stepfather, the villain known as the Puppet Master, realized that the woman claiming to be his stepdaughter was an imposter, and took his suspicions to the Thing.
-Lyja was forced by the Thing to transform back to her true Skrull appearance.
-She disclosed her true identity, as well as the fact that the real Alicia was a captive of the Skrulls.
+Eventually Alicia's stepfather, the Puppet Master, realized that Alicia was an imposter, and took his suspicions to the Thing, who exposed her.
+She disclosed her true identity, as well as the fact that the Skrulls had imprisoned the real Alicia.
 She aided the Fantastic Four in finding the real Alicia Masters in the Skrull Empire, but was believed to be slain when she threw herself in the path of a blast which Paibok had meant for the Human Torch.

 In actuality, Paibok recovered Lyja and revealed to Devos the Devastator that she was still alive.
 Paibok, with the assistance of Devos, awoke Lyja from her comatose state, and bestowed her with the power to fly and fire energy blasts from her hands becoming "Lyja the Lazerfist".
 These powers were later revealed to come from a special device implanted into her.
 Joining them in search of vengeance, the three arrived on Earth, and isolated and battled the Torch at Empire State University.
 Panicking, the Torch burst into his Nova Flame and destroyed the campus.
 Alongside Devos and Paibok, Lyja witnessed a battle between the Fantastic Four and an alternate Fantastic Four.
 Lyja still bore feelings for the Torch and once again betrayed her cohorts to side with the Four.